Heart Disease (Coronary Artery Disease) (cont.)

 In the past, the goal for statin drugs like atorvastatin, was to lower the blood cholesterol level to a specific number and statins were prescribed for patients with high cholesterol levels or those who had had heart attacks.
 The new guidelines recommend that more patients may benefit from these statin drugs.
 Rather than having specific cholesterol numbers as a goal, the new goal is to lower the blood cholesterol level by 50% in high-risk patients and by 30% to 50% in those who are at lower risk to develop heart disease.
 You and your doctor should discuss which goals are best for your condition.

-In addition to patients with a history of heart attack, transient ischemic attack (TIA), or stroke, statins may be appropriate for patients with high LDL cholesterol levels (the “bad” cholesterol), those who have type 2 diabetes, and those who have a 10-year risk of heart attack greater than 7.5%.
-You and your health care professional may estimate risk by using the American Heart Association and American College of Cardiology's ASCVD (Atherosclerotic Cardiovascular Disease) Risk Calculator.
+Patients with a history of heart attack, transient ischemic attack (TIA), or stroke, statins may be appropriate for patients with high LDL cholesterol levels (the “bad” cholesterol), for example, those who have type 2 diabetes, and those who have a 10-year risk of heart attack greater than 7.5%.
+You and your health-care professional may estimate risk by using the American Heart Association and American College of Cardiology's ASCVD (Atherosclerotic Cardiovascular Disease) Risk Calculator.

-Preventing cardiovascular disease is a lifelong commitment to control blood pressure and diabetes.
+Preventing cardiovascular disease is a lifelong commitment to control blood pressure, high cholesterol, quit smoking, and diabetes.
 Now, new opportunities exist to decrease risk even further with these new guidelines.
 These are also the steps to take to decrease the risk of stroke and peripheral artery disease.